SUSE/caasp-services/docs/private_docker_image_registry_options.md

 # Private Docker Image Registry Solutions

-There are two actively developed and fully featured private Docker Registry management tools available- Helm and Harbor.
+There are two actively developed and fully featured private Docker Registry management tools available- Portus and Harbor.
 They both provide web based UI's, and have fully containerized solutions.
 Each have a number of strengths and weaknesses.

 ---